rizsotto/Bear/README.md

 How to build
 ------------

-Bear should be quiet portable on UNIX OSs, it has been tested on FreeBSD, Linux and OS X only.
+Bear should be quite portable on UNIX OSs, it has been tested on FreeBSD, Linux and OS X only.

 ### Prerequisites